drewsynan/asparagus/README.md

 ## What is generative typography? ##
 Generative typography is the use of computers, and/or algorithms to create letterforms and visual compositions of letter forms.
-Conceptually, asparagus was influenced by the work of swiss typographer Karl Gerstner, who began experimenting with [using computers](http://www.lars-mueller-publishers.com/en/programme-entwerfen) to design grid systems and compositions (typographic and [otherwise](http://www.amazon.com/Karl-Gerstner-Chapters-Constructive-Pictures/dp/3775791515)) in the 1950s and 1960s.
+Conceptually, asparagus was influenced by the work of Swiss typographer Karl Gerstner, who began experimenting with [using computers](http://www.lars-mueller-publishers.com/en/programme-entwerfen) to design grid systems and compositions (typographic and [otherwise](http://www.amazon.com/Karl-Gerstner-Chapters-Constructive-Pictures/dp/3775791515)) in the 1950s and 1960s.

 While Gerstner used what could be thought of as a deterministic approach to generative design (meaning he used equations and programs with pre-defined parameters that would reliably produce the same results each time they were computed), asparagus takes a non-deterministic and probabilistic approach.